Jobs at NICHD

 PGNB is seeking a chief with expertise in the relevant biological systems and factors that influence mechanisms of physical and neurological development, beginning in utero and extending through the lifespan, as well as the role and impact of nutritional status in these systems.
 Excellent communication and leadership skills and a strong background in health science administration are expected.
 The successful candidate will need the ability to define the scientific vision for the branch and find ways to implement that vision through the stimulation of research, research training, and research resources.

-This is an exciting time to join NICHD as we implement our strategic plan to guide and advance research in the near- and long-term future.
+This is an important time to join NICHD as we implement our strategic plan to guide and advance research in the near- and long-term future.
 Through implementation of this plan, the successful candidate will be able to shape scientific research opportunities that will directly affect the field, biomedical science, and public health for years to come.

 For additional information about this position, please contact Dr. Rohan Hazra with a resume and letter of interest.